 The consumption of some essential amino acids results in the stimulation of protein synthesis or the development of new tissue.
 Others cause a reduction in protein breakdown.

 Certain amino acids help regulate metabolism.
 Not only do they have the ability to improve physical performance as a young adult, they may also benefit those who want a healthy lifestyle as they get older.

 Research shows that 8-10 grams of essential amino acids maximally stimulate protein synthesis.

 As people age, their protein requirements go up, not down.
 However, their appetite typically drops, which makes it a challenge to eat optimal amounts of protein.

-Low protein intake can exacerbate the development of sarcopenia, or age-related lean mass loss.
-As lean muscle mass drops, the body becomes less efficient at utilizing and storing carbohydrates.
-Fat tissue begins to replace muscle on a pound for pound basis.
+In addition, as lean muscle mass drops, the body becomes less efficient at utilizing and storing carbohydrates.
+Fat tissue begins to replace muscle on a pound for pound basis

 Amino acids play an important role in stimulating protein synthesis and reducing protein breakdown.
 In doing so, they help build or preserve tissues like muscle and bone.